roylanceMichael/yaorm/readme.md

 ### Anything else you can tell me?

 I currently have SQlite and Hive implemented, as those are both backends that I currently use.
 I'll do more as I need them.

+For Hive, make sure that you have ACID compliance turned on.
+This will not work otherwise.

+For Android, I implemented the IGranularDatabaseService and ICursor with Android specific libraries (they do things outside of JDBC).

 This isn't even alpha yet, but I am using this code in my libraries (and there are tests).
 So use with caution.
 Pull requests welcome, I will review.